fanout/livecounter/docs/index.md

 layout: page
 ---

 The Live Counter Demo is a counter API with live updates.
-The API lets you increment integers and monitor them for changes.
+You can increment integers and monitor them for changes.
 It is being used on this page to display page hits (inspired by [rauchg's blog](https://rauchg.com/essays)):

 <div id="overlay" style="position: absolute; left: 0; top: 0; width: 100%; height: 100%; z-index:999; background-color: white;"></div>
 <div><span id="hits-area">Page hits: <span id="hits"></span></span></div>